Bestaford/Seat/README.md

 # Seat
-A PocketMine-MP (Genisys) plugin that adds seating on stairs to your server
+A GenisysPro plugin that adds seating on stairs to your server

-You can sit on stairs by tapping them.
+## Description

-API: [3.0.0, 3.0.1]
+You can sit on stairs by tapping them

 ## Features:
 * Teleportation to the place from where the player sat on the chair